Using Astrometry to Break Degeneracies in Stellar Surface Mapping: Inclined rotation

-For a different measurement kernel, i.e., the zeroth moment (photometry), the corresponding kernel can dropped in to this measurement model without any changes.
-The matrix $W_{\omega} \in \mathcal{C}^{N \times (2l +1)}$ encapsulates the time dependence.
-We assume a full rotation is observed with uniform points although this can easily be modified to handle arbitrary points in time. $W_\omega $ is a Vandermonde-like matrix whose columns are harmonics:
+For a different measurement kernel, i.e., the zeroth moment (photometry), the corresponding kernel can be dropped in to this forward model without any changes.
+The matrix $W_{\omega} \in \mathbb{C}^{N \times (2L+1)}$ encapsulates the time dependence.
+We assume a full rotation is observed with uniform temporal sampling although this can easily be modified to handle arbitrary points in time. $W_\omega $ is a Vandermonde-like matrix whose columns are harmonics:

-where \( \lambda = e^{-i 2\pi \omega / N} \), when $N\geq(L+1)^2$ this matrix is unitary and $W_\omega^H W_\omega = N I_{(L+1)^2}$.
+where $\lambda = e^{i 2\pi \omega / N}$.
+When $N\geq(2L+1)$ this matrix is unitary and $W_\omega^H W_\omega = N I_{(2L+1)}$.